join-sigma/sigma-web/_guilds/resilience.md

 ###About Us

 Resilience is the latest addition to the SIGMA ALLIANCE.
+Our 160M GP guild...